 Conclusion: The Truth About Losing Control in a Game Publishing Deal

 So, will you lose the rights to your game after signing a publishing deal?
-The answer is it depends.
+The answer depends on the contract.

 Loading survey...